 Soil is important for nutrients, but fertilizer can also be used to supplement a ponytail palm with key nutrients that are responsible for growth such as nitrogen, phosphorus and potassium (the 3 major nutrients in complete fertilizers).

 For optimal growth fertilize once per month during the growing season.

 Temperature affects growth in several ways, and it’s important to mimic the temperature ranges found in southeastern Mexico to achieve a good growth rate for a ponytail palm.

 The temperature should ideally be above 60°F (15°C) most of the time, with nighttime temperatures no lower than 45°F (7°C).

 Indoor Vs Outdoor

-Ponytail palms grow faster outside and will reach a much larger overall size as well, around 30 to 30 feet tall to be specific.
+Ponytail palms grow faster outside and will reach a much larger overall size as well, up to 30 feet tall, to be specific.

 This, of course, assumes that they are grown in the right conditions outside (USDA zones 9-12).
 If you tried to grow a ponytail palm outside where the temperature is too low, for example, then the growth would slow down drastically.

 To make sure I’ve covered this topic in-depth, I’ve included a round-up of some of the most frequently asked questions about this topic.